 I have presented about the science and regulation of biotechnology, and science and risk communication at the invitation of diverse organizations, including the Food and Drug Administration’s Office of Food Additive Safety, the National Association of Wheat Growers, the Malaysian Parliament, multiple state Farm Bureaus, and the March for Science.

 My speaking rates are based on the event and the sponsoring organization.
 Generally, each talk is $1,500 plus travel expenses when travel is required.
 Reduced rates are available for student groups and small non-profit organizations.
-Events local to the Des Moines metro are less due to reduced travel time.
+Events local to the Washington, DC metro area are less due to reduced travel time.

 - Science communication the SciMoms way.
 2018 North American Leaders Session on Agricultural Technology and Innovation.
 Center for Food Integrity.
 Orlando, FL.
 April 2018.